boylesoftware/x2node-records/README.md

 {
   "paymentInfo": {
     "type": "ACH_TRANSFER",
     "accountType": "CHECKING",
     "last4Digits": "8845"
   }
 }
 ```

 When a custom factory function is required for a polymorphic object, the `factory` attribute is specified on each individual subtype definition.

-It is also possible to include a `properties` attribute in a polymorphic nested object property definition.
-In that case, the properties defined there are shared by all the subtypes.
+It is also possible to include a `properties` attribute in a polymorphic nested object definition.
+In that case, the properties defined there are shared by all of the subtypes.

 ### References